Sjoerd-de-Witte/vb/README.md

 During the Foodboost project I definitly wanted to contribute to the project with a mathematical part for the project.
 So I came up with an
 Linear Model to scedule every predicted meal based on the prediction system the group had made.
 This model filled in the scedule based on a maximum amount of calories and separate predicted lists for meals and dinners.
+For the maximum amount of calories I contributed a little bit to the research so we knew what would be the maximum amount of calories for the